-Air temperature rise is the temperature difference between supply and return air.
+Air temperature rise is the temperature differench between supply and return air.
 The proper amount of temperature rise is usually obtained when the unit is operated at the rated input with the "as shipped" blower speed.
 If the correct amount of temperature rise is not obtained, it may be necessary to change the blower speed.

 Temperature rise must be within the range specified on the unit rating plate.
 An incorrect temperature rise may result in condensing in or overheating of the heat exchanger.
+The temperature rise of the furnace must be within the temperature rise range listed on the furnace rating plate.